-The conch shell is considered especially sacred since time immemorial.
-It is one of the pre- requisites in religious performances and the blowing of the conch has been regarded as auspicious at religious as well as social functions.
-Its sound is said to symbolize that of the cosmic universe and keeping away the evil forces.
-Conch ornaments in the old days were very popular.
-The ancient city of Korkai, on the Indian shore of the Gulf of Mannar, was actually established as the sub-capital of Pandyan King because of the heavy revenues it brought from the selling of conch shell.
-Excavations have revealed numerous conch shell products, including some inlay work requiring great skill, even buildings were decorated with conch pieces.
-Bangles and other kinds of ornaments are also made from conches.
-Shell horn is the whole conch intact used for religious purposes.
-On this, beautiful ritualistic design are made, mostly floral, sometimes figures, the most popular one being the lotus, which is also symbolic.
+.
+Since ages, conch shell is considered as sacred.
+It is one of the pre- requisites in religious rituals and the blowing of the conch is regarded as auspicious at religious as well as social functions.
+Its sound is said to symbolize the cosmic universe and is believed to keep away the evil forces.
+Conch ornaments in the olden days were very popular.
+The ancient city of Korkai, on the Indian shore of the Gulf of Mannar

-For finishing, holes are sealed with wax and five coloured drops are painted on the joint.
-The bangles are then put in nitric acid solution and finally polished with a dry cloth.
-In order to utilize the broken pieces, they are joined together to make them into coloured bangles.
-The pieces are tied together by an extremely thin tin coil and then coloured.
-Bangles, bracelets spoons, forks, lockets, costume Jewellery, decorative measuring bowls, and armlets all can be carved out of conch shells.
+stakes and is placed between the right heel and left toe of the artisan.
+With the aid of a saw, the base is cut out and rings are sliced out from the remaining shell by a curved saw.
+The finishing touch requires sealing of the holes with wax and painting five coloured drops on the joint.
+The bangles are then kept in nitric acid solution for some time and then finally polished with a dry cloth.
+In order to utilize the broken pieces, the pieces are tied together by extremely thin tin coils, resin and shell powder and are coloured to make beautiful bangles.
+Apart from bangles, bracelets, spoons, forks, lockets, decorative bowls, and armlets are also carved out of conch shells.

 Tortoise Shell Craft

-The abundance of small and large varieties of shells along the Indian coast has lead to the evolution of the Sea shell craft practised by coastal people.
-Sea shells have been known to please every human eye with their majestic shapes and colours since ages.
-The shells are used to produce a variety of products, starting from attractively designed animals to human figures depicting ethnic costumes of various sizes.
-One can trace existence of this craft since Portuguese rule in Goa
+The abundance of small and large varieties of shells along the Indian coast has led to the evolution of the sea Shell Craft, practised by coastal people.
+Since ages, sea shells have been known to please every human eye with their majestic shapes and colours.
+The shells are used to produce a variety of products, starting from attractively designed animals to human figures in ethnic costumes.
+One can trace the existence of this craft since Portuguese

-The sea shells are to be picked up and collected along the sea-beaches.
-The shell is generally defiled and some times buried deep in the sand and hence, undergoes the process of cleaning.
-The shells are cut to desired sizes and shapes and then washed in water.
-Further cleaning is done with chemicals so as to give the shells, a sparkling and ornamental look.
-The shells after cleaning are used in making of various products as per the designs and shapes of the items.
+Sea shells are collected along the sea-beaches.
+The shells are generally defiled and some times buried deep in the sand for cleaning purpose.
+These are then cut out in desired sizes and shapes and are washed in water.
+Further cleaning is done with chemicals to impart a sparkling and ornamental look.
+After this, items of various shapes and colours are crafted with sea shells.